kelseyhightower/event-gateway-on-kubernetes/README.md

 ### Deploy the Event Gateway

+In this section you will create a three node Event Gateway cluster backed by a single node etcd cluster.

-Create the `event-gateway` statefulset:
+Create the `etcd` statefulset:

 ```
 kubectl apply -f statefulsets/etcd.yaml
 ```

+Create the `event-gateway` deployment:

 ```
 kubectl apply -f deployments/event-gateway.yaml
 ```

-List the running pods:
+At this point the Event Gateway should be up and running and exposed via an external loadbalancer.

 ```
 kubectl get pods